 - Install the Prismic CLI (command-line interface).
 This tool will allow you to interact with Prismic from your local machine.

 - Run the theme command.
 It'll prompt you to name your Prismic repository and local folder.
-Then, it'll install the project code locally, download the project files to your machine and create a brand new repository with content.
+Then, it'll install the project code locally, download the project files to your machine and create a new repository with content.

 - If you're not logged in to Prismic yet, it'll prompt an option to enter the email and password for your Prismic account (or sign up for an account).